Basic Accounting Terms

 Recommended Articles

-This article has been a guide to Accounting Terminology.
-Here we discuss the top 15 basic accounting terminology along with its definition and detailed explanations.
-You can learn more about accounting from following articles –
+This article is a guide to Accounting Terminology.
+Here we discuss the top 15 basic accounting terminology and its definition and detailed explanations.
+You can learn more about accounting from the following articles –